daniel-a-melo/angular-typescript/README.md

 ### Unit tests

-Unit tests can be executed via command line using `gulp test`.
+Unit tests can be executed via command line using `./gulp.sh test`.
 To run Karma without gulp use the following commands:

 `./node_modules/karma/bin/karma start karma.conf.js --single-run`
-`./node_modules/karma/bin/karma start karma.conf.js --single-run --log-level debug` (with debug)
+`./node_modules/karma/bin/karma start karma.conf.js --single-run --log-level debug` (with debug info)

 It is possible to use [QUnit](https://qunitjs.com/) test runner using the following URL: